Tower Hamlets Pest Control Service

 Foxes pose no threat to dogs and will rarely attack a cat.
 If you have smaller pets or chickens in your garden, make sure you keep them in secure hutches or enclosures, especially overnight.

 We are currently unable to provide a pest control service for pigeons.
-If pigeons are creating a nuisance and fouling on your property, please contact our Environmental Health team on Environmental.Health@towerhamlets.gov.uk or call 020 7364 5008.
+If pigeons are creating a nuisance by fouling on your property, please contact our Health and Housing Team on Environmental.Health@towerhamlets.gov.uk or call 020 7364 5008.

-Residents in properties managed by Registered Social Landlords should contact their Housing Officer.
+Residents in properties managed by Tower Hamlets or Registered Social Landlords should contact their Housing Officer.

-The Oak Processionary Moth (Thaumetopoea processionea) is a pest that lives on oak trees and poses a risk to human and animal health.
+The Oak Processionary Moth (Thaumetopoea processionea) is a pest that lives on and damages trees.
+It also poses a risk to human and animal health.

 Health risk